skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They decide to stay at the inn.
 Thu'fir goes to the blacksmith and asks about a grappling hook.
-He's been trying to get his hands on one since they faced the trap doors in the Wizard's lair outside of Joland Village.
+He's been trying to get his hands on one since they faced the trap doors in the wizard's lair outside of Joland Village.
 He hasn't been able to find one for sale until now.
 When he finds they are for sale here, he buys two -- along with a good supply of rope.
 He won't be caught unprepared again.